 We also invite you to read our Travel Guide for Paracas, Ica and Nazca. if you want to get more general information on this destination.

-You will start this tour at 8.00 am, departing to Cerro Blanco with your English-speaking guide and assistants or porters.
+You will start this tour at 8.00 am (pick-up at your hotel, terminal or other place of preference), departing to Cerro Blanco with your English-speaking guide and assistants or porters.
 First, you travel 24 km (about 14 miles) by vehicle to reach an altitude of 1.200 meters (3.400 feet) approximately.

 Then, you begin your hike along a path of artisanal miners.
 You will start by ascending about 300 meters (985 feet) on a steep slope, which will take about 2 hours.
 After that, you ascend another 100 meters (330 feet) on a less steep path until you reach the huge Cerro Blanco dune.
 Payment will be made before you can climb the final 100 meters (330 feet) to the top of the dune.

 Once you have made it all the way up, the team will set up the camp here.
 When watching the beautiful sunset this evening, you will be glad to have gone on this day’s hike and will go to bed in your tent more than satisfied.

 Elevation gain: 878 meters (2.880 feet)

 Difficulty: medium (high temperatures).